rayngrowingsystems/RVS-A_custom_scripts/README.md

 There are numerous ways to create a binary mask to segment objects (plants).
 Please refer to [this guide in the PlantCV documentation](https://plantcv.readthedocs.io/en/stable/analysis_approach/#object-segmentation-approaches).

-#### Functions explained: `execute()`
+#### Functions Explained: `execute()`
 Contains the analysis workflow.
-It will be applied in a loop on all files in a folder, single images or incoming images (depending on the respective source set)
+It will be applied in a loop on all files in a folder, single images, or incoming images (depending on the respective source set).
 - Input: feedback queue reference, script name, settings dictionary and mask function
 - Output: results are sent to the feedback queue and collected by RVS Analytics